- Kinne Scholars

 Assistantships run for two consecutive semesters, covering one-third of the student’s tuition.
 Recipients will be responsible for paying the balance of their tuition.
 The assistantship will continue for each semester only if account is in good standing.

-Recipients must maintain a minimum GPA of 3.0 and will be required to work a total of 15 hours per week for three consecutive semesters for the JU Davis College of Business consistent with the support needs of the College.
+Recipients must maintain a minimum GPA of 3.0 and will be required to work a total of 15 hours per week for two consecutive semesters for the JU Davis College of Business consistent with the support needs of the College.
 Should any recipient fall below the GPA requirement, or otherwise lapse in good standing within the program, the award will be revoked and the student will be responsible for the full tuition in the next semester and thereafter.

 - Admitted in the Accelerated MBA program